dbroadway/collaborative-stewardship/docs/Collaborative Stewardship.md

 |:--:|
 | *Figure 12: System Dynamics of the Collaborative Stewardship Model.
 This diagram illustrates the key interactions between core metrics in the CSM system.
 Green arrows indicate positive relationships, red arrows indicate negative relationships, and purple arrows show complex bidirectional interactions.
 Resources and Environmental Health form a central complex relationship, while Population exerts negative pressure on Resources.
 Happiness and Social Cohesion create positive feedback loops that strengthen sustainability practices.
 The system demonstrates both resilience through multiple feedback paths and constraints through resource limitations and environmental carrying capacity.* |

-Resource sustainability measures both stock levels and regeneration rates.
-Unlike GDP, which treats resource depletion as positive growth, these metrics account for long-term availability and ecosystem health.

-Population wellbeing encompasses physical health, mental health, social connection, and personal development opportunities.
+We need better ways to measure what really matters.
+Instead of just counting how much we consume, we look at whether our resources can replenish themselves naturally, and whether our ecosystems are thriving.
+We also care about the whole picture of people's lives - are they healthy?
+Happy?
+Do they have good friends and neighbors?
+Are they learning and growing?
+These things matter more than abstract economic numbers.
 Research shows these factors better predict life satisfaction than monetary measures (Helliwell et al., 2023).

 Environmental health indicators track ecosystem diversity, stability, and regenerative capacity.
 These measures provide early warning of environmental stress while highlighting successful restoration efforts.